-For public sector pension systems across the United States, there has been a steady increase in unfunded liabilities—the difference between promised pension benefits and the assets in hand needed to pay those benefits—resulting in rising taxpayer costs and ultimately harming public employees’ take-home pay and benefits.
+For public sector pension systems across the United States, the past 20 years has seen a steady increase in unfunded liabilities—the difference between promised pension benefits and the assets in hand needed to pay those benefits—resulting in rising taxpayer costs and ultimately harming public employees’ take home pay and benefits.

-The most popular public pension plan design, the defined benefit pension plan, tends to be exposed to various forms of risk.
-Managing that risk and future costs is critical for the solvency of U.S. public pension systems, given that entering 2020 states were already carrying over $1.2 trillion in public pension debt.1Reason Foundation, “State Pension Challenges – Unfunded Liabilities Before and After COVID-19-Related Economic Downturn,” May 2020. https://reason.org/data-visualization/state-pension-challengesunfunded-liabilities-before-and-after-covid-19/
+The most popular public pension plan design, the defined benefit (DB) pension plan, tends to be exposed to various forms of risk.
+Managing that risk and future costs is critical for the solvency of U.S public DB pensions, given that entering 2020, states were carrying over $1.2 trillion in public pension debt.1Reason Foundation, “State Pension Challenges – Unfunded Liabilities Before and After COVID-19-Related Economic Downturn,” May 2020. https://reason.org/data-visualization/state-pension-challengesunfunded-liabilities-before-and-after-covid-19/

 Where did all this debt come from?